s-johansson/monitoring-common-shell-library/FUNCREF.md

 0 on success, 1 on failure

-## 55. Function `csl_has_long_params`
+## 55. Function `csl_has_short_params`

-returns 0, if parameters in long form (--debug --warning 5...) have been given on the command line.
+returns 0, if parameters in short form (-d -w 5...) have been given on the command line.
 Otherwise it returns 1.

 ### 55b.
 Returns